amitmse/in_Python_/Boosting/README.md

 				use the SULOV (Searching for Uncorrelated List of Variables) method to ensure low redundancy and high relevance in the selection process.
 			- Benefits: Improved Model Performance, Reduced Complexity, Faster Training.
-			- Limitation: mRMR may not capture feature interactions, as XGBoost can exploit interactions between features.
+			- Limitation: May not capture feature interactions.

  		Featurewiz: It's feature selection is powered by recursive XGBoost ranking.
 		- Start with Everything.
 Feed the entire dataset into the selection process.